14 Beautiful Hikes in Shenandoah National Park for All Levels

 With nearly 200,000 acres of beautiful scenery in the Blue Ridge Mountains, Shenandoah National Park is one of the most underrated parks in the country, and a must-see for hikers on the East Coast.
 An hour away from Washington DC, there are over 500 miles of hiking trails, traversing cascading waterfalls, rocky and rolling hills, beautiful forests, and wetlands in Shenandoah.
-While the park’s most famous attraction is the 105 mile long Skyline Drive, once you venture off the main road you’ll discover scenic overlooks, rich historical landmarks, and hikes for people of all ability levels.
+While the park’s most famous attraction is the 105-mile-long Skyline Drive, once you venture off the main road you’ll discover scenic overlooks, rich historical landmarks, and hikes for people of all ability levels.
 We created this guide to the best hikes in Shenandoah National Park so you can find a trail to explore, no matter your experience level.

 Blackrock Summit via Trayfoot Mountain and Appalachian Trail

-- 1.1 Mile Loop
+Trail Distance: 1.1 Mile Loop

-- Elevation Gain: 180 Feet
+Elevation Gain: 180 Feet

-- 1.3 mile loop
+Trail Distance: 1.3 mile loop

-- Elevation Gain: Minimal
+Elevation Gain: Minimal

-This trail is among the easiest hikes in the park, and will bring you along great views of nature and wildflowers.
+This trail is among the easiest hikes in the park and will bring you along great views of nature and wildflowers.
 The trail is relatively flat and well maintained, and it is both stroller and wheelchair friendly.
-If you’re looking for a quick kid friendly hike that’s not too remote, this is a great option!
+If you’re looking for a quick kid-friendly hike that’s not too remote, this is a great option!

 The Limberlost Trail also offers great opportunities for seeing wildlife and birdwatching.
 White-tailed deer are known to graze in this area, and hawks and owls are frequent visitors to the area.
 For bird watchers, this is a great hike, as the elevation means that several species of warblers, veery, Acadian Flycatchers, ruffed grouse, and more are waiting to be found.
 In marshy areas, salamanders are common for the amphibian lover in your life.
 This trail is a great option for an easy, casual amble outdoors.